-We’ve all heard stories of carriers falling apart mid-trip or cats managing impossible escapes through weak zippers.
-These aren’t just inconveniences, they’re genuinely dangerous situations.
+There are many stories of carriers falling apart mid-trip or cats managing impossible escapes through weak zippers.
 Even if you’re only using a carrier once or twice a year, investing in something reliable protects your cat when they’re most vulnerable.
 Plus, critical traveling mistakes with cats often involve inadequate or inappropriate carriers that create stress for everyone involved.

 Soft-sided carriers have become incredibly popular, and for good reason.
 Made from durable fabrics with mesh panels for ventilation, these carriers balance portability with comfort.
 They typically weigh much less than hard-sided alternatives, making them easier to carry when you’re juggling other items or navigating crowded spaces.